Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 The [issues are open](https://github.com/SiliconSaga/yggdrasil/issues).
 The methodology is self-improving.
 The community includes you.

 And if nothing else — watch the video again.
 Two independent games, suddenly linked.
 Bridged in spare hours by one person and an agent, with a toddler occasionally mashing the keyboard.
 If that's possible, what else might be?

+## Beefrost

+To keep with the delightful theme of goofy Norse bees powering creativity.
+Servers are run by hamsters, as it is known.
+These help with coding, and make delicious honey too.

 [![Beefrost](../assets/images/BeefrostFirstContactSmall.png)](../assets/images/BeefrostFirstContact.png)